Retro-commissioning (RCx)

 - Identification of the largest, quickest‑to‑implement measures

-- Short corrective actions carried out together with operations staff
+- Short corrective actions delivered with the operations team

-Suitable for buildings that haven't been reviewed for some time and where a short intervention delivers immediate gains.
+Suitable for buildings that haven’t been reviewed for some time, where a short intervention yields immediate gains.
 Often the first step before deciding on Full or Tailored.

 Tailored RCx (TRCx)

-A tailored combination of Full and Light, designed for the individual building or portfolio.
+A customised blend of Full and Light, designed for the specific building or portfolio.

-- Limited to the systems with the greatest potential
+- Focused on the systems with the greatest potential

 - Combines rapid diagnosis with deeper investigation where it matters